sorfbourt/white-lotus-season-2-game/README.md

 >"These Gays, They’re Trying To Murder Me" is a phrase said by Tanya in the finale of the 2022 HBO show The White Lotus.
 The phrase has become a sarcastic expression and image macro used by fans and the LGBTQ+ community on Twitter. ([Know Your Meme - These Gays, They’re Trying To Murder Me](https://knowyourmeme.com/memes/these-gays-theyre-trying-to-murder-me)[^1])

 In the game, the player (Tanya Mcquoid) controlled by keyboard arrows has to move horizontally and vertically to avoid the ["high-end gays"](https://www.tiktok.com/@gr1ndr/video/7173059119690124550?lang=en).
 Tanya starts with 3 chances but she can gain lives and extra points by collecting certain objects.
 The game ends when Tanya has lost all her chances.
-After that, a score is calucated based on the objects collected and the amount of time the game lasted.
+After that, a score is calculated based on the objects collected and the amount of time the game lasted.

 ## MVP